How to Become a Chiropractor

 Chiropractors must earn a Doctor of Chiropractic (D.C.) degree and get a state license.

-Chiropractors must earn a Doctor of Chiropractic (D.C.) degree and a state license.
-Doctor of Chiropractic programs typically take 4 years to complete and require at least 3 years of undergraduate college education for admission.
+Chiropractors typically need a Doctor of Chiropractic (D.C.) degree and a state license.
+D.C. programs typically take 4 years to complete and require at least 3 years of undergraduate education for admission.

 Prospective chiropractors are required to have a Doctor of Chiropractic (D.C.) degree—a postgraduate professional degree that typically takes 4 years to complete.
-In 2017, there were 15 Doctor of Chiropractic programs on 18 campuses accredited by The Council on Chiropractic Education.
+The Council on Chiropractic Education accredits D.C. programs.

 Admission to D.C. programs requires at least 90 semester hours of undergraduate education, and some D.C. programs require a bachelor’s degree for entry.
-Most students typically earn a bachelor’s degree before applying to a chiropractic program.
+Before applying to a chiropractic program, prospective D.C. students typically earn a bachelor’s degree, often in biology or a healthcare and related field.
 Schools have specific requirements for their chiropractic programs, but they generally require coursework in the liberal arts and in sciences such as physics, chemistry, and biology.
 Candidates should check with individual schools regarding their specific requirements.

 A D.C. program includes classwork in anatomy, physiology, biology, and similar subjects.
 Chiropractic students also get supervised clinical experience in which they train in spinal assessment, adjustment techniques, and making diagnoses.
 D.C. programs also may include classwork in business management and in billing and finance.
 Most D.C. programs offer a dual-degree option, in which students may earn either a bachelor’s or a master’s degree in another field while completing their D.C.